patrickfeeney03/protein_per_euro/README.md

 - [ ] Show prices in different currencies
 - [x] Recalculate protein per euro when updating
 - [ ] Add the option to attach photos to each product.
 Photos from the front and back to show nutritional table etc
+- [ ] render smaller versions of the images or something.